How do we get better if we have to constantly prove we’re in pain? And does that constant need to prove we’re in pain prevent us from getting better?

 None of us has this figured out.
 None of us are better than anyone else.
 And none of us knows what another is going through, what struggles they face, what pain they are living with.

-I am going to vow to support others, both personally or professionally, with love and kindness.
+I am going to vow to support others, both personally and professionally, with love and kindness.
 With compassion and encouragement.
 With understanding and a willingness to listen.

 Will you join me?